 It's more than most people earn all year

 But besides the warmer climate, there's also the simple fact that win or lose, Pro Bowl participants are paid for their participation.
-In fact, the share for the winning team in this year's Pro Bowl is $67,000, which is more than the players that lose Super Bowl LIII ($59,000) will receive.
+In fact, the share for the winning team in this year's Pro Bowl is $70,000, which is more than the players that lose Super Bowl LIV ($62,000) will receive.

-Granted, those in the Pro Bowl would much rather play the following Sunday in Atlanta but considering the laidback atmosphere and approach that comes with the NFL's all-star game that's not bad money for getting to spend a week in Florida.
+Granted, those in the Pro Bowl would much rather play the following Sunday just a few hours south in Miami Gardens, but considering the laidback atmosphere and approach that comes with the NFL's all-star game, that's not bad money for getting to spend a week in Florida.

-And $67,000 is certainly a nice payday compared to the $2,000 members of the NFC team got for winning the Pro Bowl in 1971.
+And $70,000 is certainly a nice payday compared to the $2,000 members of the NFC team got for winning the Pro Bowl in 1971.
+Even adjusted for 2020 dollars, that's just $12,700.
 Here's a breakdown of how the share for both the winning and losing teams in the Pro Bowl has changed since the AFC vs. NFC format was introduced in 1971.